Acid Rain - Vermont Monitoring Programs

 US EPA.
 This cooperative project consists of six federal/state agencies and universities in different regions of the U.S. and

-is managed by the US EPA's Environmental Research Laboratory in Corvallis, OR.
-(ERL-C).
+is managed by the US EPA's Clean Air Markets Division.
 Currently, Vermont

 The objectives of the VLTM Program include the following:

-- To characterize the acid-base status of 11 acid sensitive lakes in Vermont.
+1. To characterize the acid-base status of 12 acid sensitive lakes in Vermont

 Acid sensitive lakes are monitored intensively at the outlets for five weeks during spring run-off (late March to early May) and near their deepest point during mid-May (spring), July-August (summer) and October (fall).
 During thermal stratification, the lakes are sampled at both the epilimnion and hypolimnion.
 Spring run-off sampling provides the "worse case scenario" of acid shock.